klembot/grunt-entwine-quickstart/README.md

 With this, you can:

   * Build a story from several individual stories
+  * Keep your JavaScript and CSS in separate files, outside Twine
   * Easily manage multimedia assets like images, audio, and video
   * Publish a desktop app version of your story